Juniper/terraform-provider-apstra/docs/resources/datacenter_property_set.md

 ### Required

 - `blueprint_id` (String) Apstra Blueprint ID.
-Used to identify the blueprint that the property set is imported into.
+Used to identify the Blueprint that the property set is imported into.

 ### Optional